 You must submit reports in line with the grant agreement.
+We will provide sample templates for these reports.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on:

-- progress against agreed milestones and outcomes - expenditure of the grant.
+- progress against agreed grant activity milestones and outcomes - contributions of participants directly related to the grant activity - expenditure of the grant